 - completion of one or more experiential course(s) totaling at least six units (class of 2019 and beyond) – see the schedule of classes for potential classes

 (Please be sure to refer to the Academic Rules for all graduation requirements.
 At the beginning of your third year, use the 3L Degree Worksheet to track your progress.
 Answers to 3L requirements can be found on our 3L Requirements FAQ.)

 How you choose to organize your classes beyond those requirements is largely up to you.
 Given the number of choices we have at Berkeley Law, deciding how to structure your 2L and 3L years can be daunting.
 However, there are a number of resources available to help you when making decisions about your course selection.
 Please keep these in mind:

 - Review the Schedule of Classes and the Two Year Curriculum Plan (Cal Net ID required), so that you can see when classes are offered and how you might organize your schedule to take all the classes that interest you.

 - You may set up an individual appointment with Dean Hirshen to discuss your schedule.
 To schedule an appointment, contact the Student Services Coordinator, Kristin Haas.
-You may also set up an individual appointment with the Director of Student Services, Kyle Valenti, or the Assistant Director of Student Services Equity and Inclusion, Emily Bruce, to discuss your schedule.
+You may also set up an individual appointment with the Director of Student Services, Kyle Valenti, or the Director of Equity and Inclusion, Student Services, Emily Bruce, to discuss your schedule.